-We use the abrupt timing of this policy change to estimate the impact of output subsidies on wind farm productivity, conditional on operating.
-As there is no within-facility variation in subsidy type, we compare the output of firms which did and did not select the investment subsidy.
+in subsidy type, we compare the output of firms which did and did not select the investment subsidy.
 Our first empirical strategy to address this selection uses instrumental variables on a restricted sample of wind farms placed into service within 12 months of the January 1, 2009 policy change.
 Within this window, the long lead time of wind farm development ensures that major siting and capital decisions would have been fixed well before the 1603 program was conceived.
-To estimate the effect of replacing output with investment subsidies, we instrument for investment subsidy selection with an indicator for whether a plant in this restricted sample was eligible for the 1603 program.1 Our second empirical strategy is a matched difference-in-differences estimator on the full population of wind farms placed into service between 2005 and 2012.
+To estimate the effect of replacing output with investment subsidies, we instrument for investment subsidy selection with an indicator for whether a plant in this restricted sample was eligible for the 1603 program.2 Our second empirical strategy is a matched difference-in-differences estimator on the full population of wind farms placed into service between 2005 and 2012.
 We first use matching to identify which plants in the pre-1603 period would have selected the investment subsidy had it been available.
 We then compare output between plants that, based on observables, appear to prefer output subsidies to those that appear to prefer investment subsidies before and after investment subsidies were made available.
 Both approaches yield similar results despite relying on different identifying assumptions.
-We find that claiming an investment subsidy causes a 10 to 12 percent reduction in production per unit of operating capital (relative to claiming an output subsidy).
+We find that claiming an investment subsidy causes a 10 to 12 percent reduction in production relative to claiming an output subsidy.